All Episodes

 Greetings and great to have you with us in the fastest three hours in media.

-The uh the plan is Clinton's largest domestic proposal, other than her plan for universal health care.
+The plan is Clinton's largest domestic proposal other than her plan for universal health care.

-She said it would be paid for by taxing estates worth more than seven million dollars per couple and would help narrow the gap between the rich and those who don't have enough savings for retirement at the same time.
+She said it would be paid for by taxing estates worth more than $7 million per couple and would help narrow the gap between the rich and those who don't have enough savings for retirement.

 She made that suggestion last month before the Congressional Black Caucus, saying it was just an idea, not a policy proposal.